bradsaav/MovieDatabase/README.md

 > The User class creates a user object.
 The User can write reviews, search movies, and add movies to a watchlist.
 The watchlist is an object of type Movie_List.
 There exists a composition between these two classes because the watchlist is unique to the User and the deletion of the User should permit the deletion of the Movie_List associated with it.
 There also exists another composition between the User and Review_List because the deletion of User should permit the deletion of the associated Reviews kept in their profile.

 > The Review class creates a Review object.
-Review objects hold a name of the user, an int score of 1 to 5, and a comment about the like/dislike of the Movie the review is about.
+Review objects hold a name of the user, an int score of 1 to 5, and a review about the movie that the user writes providing their thoughts and opinions about any aspect of the movie.

 > The Review_List, Cast_List, and Movie_List are all classes that create List containers of either Movie, Review, or Cast_Member objects.
 They are just a vector of the aggregated associated objects.